 Whatever.
 Back to the crashing and the alone.
 “Fine.
 Mazz.
 Matt.
 Whatever.
 Let’s call him.”

 Long story short, Mazz came over.
-He stepped over about $600 of LEGO, Quinn immediately made him a yellow paper crown (I have no picture of him in his because that felt a little too prematurely permanent to decided that this man I had met 14 minutes earlier was worthy of one of the 24 photos in my camera roll.
+He stepped over about $600 of LEGO, Quinn immediately made him a yellow paper crown (I have no picture of him in his because that felt a little too prematurely permanent to decide that this man I had met 14 minutes earlier was worthy of one of the 24 photos in my camera roll.
 Of course, I’m sad about that now.
 Hindsight!), which he gamely wore until I put Quinn to bed.

 We sat up most of the night, throwing a NERF football back and forth and talking about travel (He was literally back from a conference in France earlier that day), education, growing up and who knows what else?